-Definite entries must be made by the date mentioned in the Schedule.
-This date may not be earlier than four weeks prior to the beginning of the Event and later than four days preceding the beginning of the Event.
-These represent the final selection of Athletes and Horses that will travel to the Event.
-The definite entries may not exceed the number listed and represent the final selection of Athletes and Horses that may participate in the Event.
 Following receipt of the definite entries, substitutions of Horses and/or Athletes may only be made with the express permission of the OC.
 The OC must print in the Schedule the latest date for substitution of Horse (s) and Athlete(s), which may not be later than the day of the Horse inspection.

 - 10. Entries for Athletes and Horses must include their name, FEI registration number (FEI ID) and, where appropriate, qualifications (see GRs Art.
 116.2.3). - 11.
 Should an NF send more Athletes and/or Horses than shown in the nominated entry the OC is not obliged to accommodate them or to allow them to participate in that Event even if the JRs and Schedule would allow such participation (GRs Art.
 116.4). - 12.
-At an Event, an Athlete may withdraw any or all his Horses from a Competition, but he may not add a Horse not previously entered for that Competition without the approval of the OC and the Ground Jury (GRs Art.
+At an Event, an Athlete may withdraw any or all their Horses from a Competition, but they may not add a Horse not previously entered for that Competition without the approval of the OC and the Ground Jury (GRs Art.
 116.5). - 13.
 Where an NF has made a nominated entry of a team and finds that it will be unable to send a team, it must immediately inform the OC (GRs 116.6). - 14.
 Teams or individual Athletes who have been definitely entered by their NFs at any Event and fail to take part without valid excuse must be reported by the Foreign Judge/Technical Delegate to the FEI Secretary General for consideration by the FEI Tribunal.
 Competing at another Event staged at the same time does not constitute a valid excuse for failure to participate at an Event.
 However, and notwithstanding anything to the contrary in the GRs, if a definitely entered CSI-Athlete is selected to replace a CSIO-Athlete (unable to compete for a valid reason) on the same weekend, this late nomination will be considered a valid excuse for failure to participate in the originally foreseen CSI. - 15.
-An NF may not make definite entries for the same Athlete to more than one OC of Events held in the same calendar week on Penalty of disqualification of the Athlete from the Events in which he participates unless and notwithstanding anything to the contrary in the GRs both OCs concerned have given their agreement (Exception see JRs Art.
+An NF may not make definite entries for the same Athlete to more than one OC of Events held in the same calendar week on Penalty of disqualification of the Athlete from the Events in which the Athlete participates unless and notwithstanding anything to the contrary in the GRs both OCs concerned have given their agreement (Exception see JRs Art.
 251.14).
 The Horse(s) of Athletes entered in more than one Event on the same weekend must be present at the first Horse Inspection of the respective Events (see also JRs Art.
-280.2.1.1). - 16.
-Entry Fees - Refer to the definition of Entry Fees in the Glossary and to JRs Annex VI for information on Entry Fees and other fees that may be charged at CSI/CSIO Events. - 17.
-Withdrawals after the date of definite entries or no-shows will be liable to reimburse the OC for the financial loss incurred by the OC (i.e. stabling and hotel Expenses) as a result of late withdrawal or no-show. - 18.
-National Jumping Events: see GRs Art.
-101.3.
+280.2.1.1).